 AUM or Asset Under Management is the total asset being controlled by the mutual fund.
 It includes all the assets invested by the mutual fund as well as the cash held by it.

 NAV or Net Asset Value is the price of each unit of a mutual fund.
-It is calculated by dividing the AUM by the total number of units of the mutual funds.

 #6.
 Which NAV Value Is Considered When Making a Mutual Fund Purchase in the Evening?